• Skip to primary navigation

 Is Walking DoorDash Orders Worth It?

 The obvious advantage of walking deliveries is that you don’t need a vehicle and you won’t have to deal with traffic or parking.
-For bikers, not having to worry about your bike getting stolen is a nice plus.

 If you’re looking to make real money from DoorDash, I highly recommend getting a bike, ebike, or electric scooter.
 These vehicles aren’t that expensive and you’ll earn your money back quickly.
 The way I see it, buying an ebike or electric scooter to do food delivery with can be treated as an investment – buy a solid ebike or scooter and use it to do deliveries.
 You’ll make all of your money back if you use the right delivery strategies.